OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 **Children and online safety**.
 If you have children who use Xbox services, you can set up child accounts for them.
 Children 17 and younger cannot create an account on Xbox Live without parental consent.
 Adults in the family can change consent choices and online safety settings for child accounts on xbox.com.

-StoreStoremainwindowsstoremoduleSummary
+Microsoft StoreMicrosoft StoremainwindowsstoremoduleSummary

-The Store is an online service that allows you to browse, download, purchase, rate, and review applications and other digital content.
+Microsoft Store is an online service that allows you to browse, download, purchase, rate, and review applications and other digital content.
 It includes:

-*   Windows Store for apps and content for Windows devices such as phones, PCs, and tablets,
+*   Apps and content for Windows devices such as phones, PCs, and tablets,
-*   Xbox Store for games and other apps for Xbox ONE and Xbox 360 consoles, and
+*   Games and other apps for Xbox consoles, and
-*   Office Store for products and apps for Office, SharePoint, Exchange, Access and Project (2013 versions or later).
+*   Products and apps for Office, SharePoint, Exchange, Access and Project (2013 versions or later).

-We collect data about how you access and use the Store. the products you've viewed, purchased, or installed. the preferences you set for viewing apps in the Store. and any ratings, reviews or problem reports you submit.
+We collect data about how you access and use Microsoft Store. the products you've viewed, purchased, or installed. the preferences you set for viewing apps in Microsoft Store. and any ratings, reviews or problem reports you submit.
 Your Microsoft account is associated with your ratings and reviews. and if you write a review, the name and picture from your Microsoft account will be published with your review.

-**Permission for Store apps**.
-Many apps you install from the Windows Store are designed to take advantage of specific hardware and software features of your device.
+**Permission for Microsoft Store apps**.
+Many apps you install from Microsoft Store are designed to take advantage of specific hardware and software features of your device.
 An app's use of certain hardware and software features may give the app or its related service access to your data.
 For example, a photo editing app might access your device's camera to let you take a new photo or access photos or videos stored on your device for editing, and a restaurant guide might use your location to provide nearby recommendations.
-Information about the features that an app uses is provided on the app's product description page in the Store.
-Many of the features that Windows Store apps use can be turned on or off through your device’s privacy settings.
+Information about the features that an app uses is provided on the app's product description page in Microsoft Store.
+Many of the features that Microsoft Store apps use can be turned on or off through your device’s privacy settings.
 In Windows, in many cases, you can choose which apps can use a particular feature.
 Go to **Start >.
 Settings >.
 Privacy**.
 Select the feature (for example, Calendar) and select which app permissions are on or off.
 The lists of apps in Windows privacy settings that can use hardware and software features will not include "Classic Windows" applications, and these applications are not affected by these settings.

 **App updates**.
-Unless you have turned off automatic app updates in the relevant Store settings, the Store will automatically check for, download, and install app updates to ensure that you have the latest versions.
+Unless you have turned off automatic app updates in the relevant Microsoft Store settings, Microsoft Store will automatically check for, download, and install app updates to ensure that you have the latest versions.
 Updated apps might use different Windows hardware and software features from the previous versions, which could give them access to different data on your device.
 You will be prompted for consent if an updated app accesses certain features, such as location.
-You can also review the hardware and software features an app uses by viewing its product description page in the Windows Store.
+You can also review the hardware and software features an app uses by viewing its product description page in Microsoft Store.

 Each app's use of your data collected through any of these features is subject to the app developer's privacy policies.
-If an app available through the Windows Store collects and uses any of your personal data, the app developer is required to provide a privacy policy, and a link to the privacy policy is available on the app's product description page in the Store.
+If an app available through Microsoft Store collects and uses any of your personal data, the app developer is required to provide a privacy policy, and a link to the privacy policy is available on the app's product description page in Microsoft Store.

 **Sideloaded apps and developer mode**.
 Developer features such as the "developer mode" setting are intended for development use only.
 If you enable developer features, your device may become unreliable or unusable, and expose you to security risks.
-Downloading or otherwise acquiring apps from sources other than the Store, also known as "sideloading" apps, may make your device and personal data more vulnerable to attack or unexpected use by apps.
+Downloading or otherwise acquiring apps from sources other than Microsoft Store, also known as "sideloading" apps, may make your device and personal data more vulnerable to attack or unexpected use by apps.
 Windows policies, notifications, permissions and other features intended to help protect your privacy when apps access your data may not function as described in this statement for sideloaded apps or when developer features are enabled.

 MSNMSNmainmainmoduleSummary